All WPS Safeguarding Policies and Procedures are updated on an annual basis - the most recent update was November 2nd 2022

 - Copies of this policy and other school copies are available free of charge from our school office

-- Our designated Safeguarding Lead is Nia Blanch, Assistant Headteacher
+- Our designated Safeguarding Lead is Elsa O'Connor, Assistant Headteacher

 - Our deputy designated Safeguarding Lead is Jane Ngenda, Headteacher

-- Our lead governor with responsibility for safeguarding is Joel Ross, he is supported in this role by our Chair of Governors Dr Jason Kirby
+- Our lead governor with responsibility for safeguarding is Andrew Cocklin, he is supported in this role by our Chair of Governors Dr Jason Kirby

 Please click on the blue links below to view our school safeguarding leaflet.
 This provides a summary of our policy and is given to all visitors on arrival at school.

-You can also view our safeguarding information leaflet for parents/carers, Keeping Children safe in Education, which gives a further overview of our approach to keeping your child safe.
+You can also view our safeguarding information leaflet for parents/carers, Keeping Children safe in Education, which gives a further overview of our approach to keeping your child safe as well as our information leaflet about supporting your child to achieve excellent attendance.

 Key people - please click the blue links below to see the key members of staff responsible for safeguarding and child protection at WPS.
 You can also view our Child Policy and Code of Conduct for School Employees .